CONNEX SOUTH CENTRAL

 (1996 - 2001)

-When the Network South Central franchise was awarded to Connex Rail Limited on May 26th 1996, the Epsom Downs branch entered a new era, namely that of complete privatisation.
+The Epsom Downs branch thus entered a new era, namely that of full privatisation.
 According to the franchise agreement, what now became Connex South Central (CSC) was to last for a period of 7 years.
-The end of this phase of the branch's history would, however, come sooner.
-After failing to secure the franchise for a second term, Connex reached an agreement with its successful competitor South Central Trains (GoVia) to terminate its operations in 2001, two years ahead of schedule.
+The end of this phase of the branch's history would, however, come sooner - after failing to secure the franchise for a second term, Connex reached an agreement with its successful competitor South Central Trains (GoVia) to terminate its operations in 2001, two years ahead of schedule.

 (click on image for the entire story on the BBC's archive website)

-For the Epsom Downs branch, the demise of Connex was a reprieve, and not just the relief it was to so many passengers on the South Central franchise, as it is hard to imagine how the line could have survived the policy of neglect that was forced upon it by Connex much longer.
-However, once the franchise was lost, CSC did manage to improve the general atmosphere after all, ready for the handover to South Central Trains.
+Once the franchise was lost, CSC did manage to improve the general atmosphere after all, ready for the handover to South Central Trains.
 This seemed somewhat absurd (such as not bothering to brand Banstead a Connex station until after the loss of the franchise), but it is to be assumed that Connex was not trying to win back favours from the customers they had mistreated so badly before bowing out.
-It is far more likely that CSC was investing in a little facelift only to raise the estimated value of the assets it was going to sell to GoVia as part of the agreement to hand over the franchise before it ended.
+It is far more likely that CSC was investing in a little facelift only to raise the estimated value of the assets it was going to hand over to GoVia as part of the agreement for a premature change of franchise holder.

 Motive power in Connex livery was equally slow to make it onto the branch, and the white and yellow colour scheme didn't become a regular sight until the last phase of the Connex franchise.